ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 ### Custom Value Retrievers and Comparers

-To solve this issue, we can implement custom value retrievers and value comparers for the `DateOnly` and `Temperature` types.
+To solve this issue, we can implement custom value retrievers and comparers for the `DateOnly` and `Temperature` types.
 We'll start by implementing the `DateOnlyValueRetriever` class:

 ```csharp
 internal class DateOnlyValueRetriever : IValueRetriever